MarcoDorantes/ioc/README.md

 }
 ```

-Or, in the context of a host at a productive enviroment, where the type-class mappings will be taken from the application configuration file:
+Or, in the context of a host at a productive environment, where the type-class mappings are taken from a custom configuration section at the application configuration file:

 ```
   var processor = new lib1.CopyProcessor(new nutility.TypeClassMapper());